mikeerickson/nptemplating-docs/docs/templating-commands/meeting-notes.md

 # Meeting Notes
 Like Quick Notes, you have templates that you apply often, and you would like to specify in advance, for example, the folder you want a new note to be placed in, the title of the note, and the template to use for the content.`np.Templating` **Meeting Notes** are more specific templates for creating new notes.

+However, unlike a meeting note which is attached to a specific NotePlan event, `np.Templating` meeting notes will allow you to create detached meeting notes

 ## Meeting Notes Templates
 By default, Meeting Notes templates are located in "🗓 Meeting Notes" folder, however you can place them where you wish within the "@Templates" folder.